Silver tickets

 # with an AES (128 or 256 bits) key

-A great, stealthier, alternative is to abuse S4U2self in order to impersonate a domain user with local admin privileges on the target machine by relying on Kerberos delegation instead of forging everything.
+A great, stealthier, alternative to silver ticket is to abuse S4U2self in order to impersonate a domain user with local admin privileges on the target machine by relying on Kerberos delegation instead of forging everything.